Bruc3U/Titanic_analysis/README.md

 Another important predictor would be the class.
 Both Sex and Class have a coefficient of respectively -2.8 and -1.3.<br>
 Other coefficients are closer to  0, which illustrates their diminished weight on the survival score.

-The two profiles on the right named Worst Profile and Best Profile were conducted by the Excel solver.
+The two profiles named Worst Profile and Best Profile were conducted by the Excel solver.
 We can see the similarity with the previous estimation.

 ![image](https://github.com/Bruc3U/Titanic_analysis/assets/142362478/5f58a158-cb01-444c-979a-7c3564eafee3)